May 1, 2024

 For the average Ontario household, the federal carbon charge accounts for approximately $336-$366 of your annual natural gas bill.

-All of the money that we collect for the federal carbon charge goes to the federal government.
+All of the money that we collect for the federal carbon charge goes to the government.
 Learn more about the federal carbon pricing program from the Government of Canada.

 Different areas of the province are served by a different mix of natural gas transportation pipelines and gas supply sources, and as such, the costs for Enbridge Gas to buy gas supplies and transportation services from the market vary by location.
 In addition, the costs to build and maintain a distribution pipeline system varies by the geographic location for several reasons including different soil conditions (e.g. rockier soil in the north), population density and the distance between homes/businesses and the need for and timing of infrastructure expansions and maintenance.
 These costs differences are reflected in the four geographically based rate zones.